 Frozen Coil and Lines

-Very low refrigerant levels can cause the freezing up of the coils and lines.
-As ice builds up, it restricts refrigerant flow and air delivery, resulting in warm air.
-Defrosting and recharging the system with refrigerant are required to cool it normally.
+Deficient refrigerant levels can cause the coils and lines to freeze.
+As ice builds up, refrigerant flow and air delivery are restricted, resulting in warm air.
+To cool the system, defrosting and recharging it with refrigerant are usually required.

 Improper Airflow